russgray/basildoncoder_blog/content/Marshalling-a-Variable-Length-Array-From-Unmanaged-Code-In-C#.md

     } DNS_TXT_DATA,
      *PDNS_TXT_DATA;

-Using the very handy [P/Invoke Interop Assistant](http://clrinterop.codeplex.com/), we see that this struct can be represented like this in managed code:
+Using the very handy [P/Invoke Interop Assistant][PInvoke], we see that this struct can be represented like this in managed code:

     :::csharp
     [StructLayout(LayoutKind.Sequential)]
     public struct DNS_TXT_DATA
     {
         /// DWORD->unsigned int
         public uint dwStringCount;

         /// PWSTR[1]
         [MarshalAs(UnmanagedType.ByValArray,
                    SizeConst=1,
                    ArraySubType=UnmanagedType.SysUInt)]
         public IntPtr[] pStringArray;
     }

 There is a problem with pStringArray, unfortunately.
-The [System.Runtime.InteropServices.Marshal](http://msdn.microsoft.com/en- us/library/system.runtime.interopservices.marshal.aspx) class cannot marshal a variable length array, as it needs to know in advance how big the array is in order to allocate memory.
+The [System.Runtime.InteropServices.Marshal][SRIM] class cannot marshal a variable length array, as it needs to know in advance how big the array is in order to allocate memory.
 That's why the managed structure needs SizeConst specified in the MarshalAs attribute.

 However, if the DNS TXT record data contains multiple quoted strings separated by whitespace, DnsQuery will return a structure with a variable number of